Will Janowitz

-William "Will" Janowitz (born May 25, 1980) is an American actor.
+William "Will" Janowitz (born May 25, 1980) is an American actor and writer for film and television.
 He is best known for playing Meadow Soprano's fiancé, Finn DeTrolio, on The Sopranos, Hymie Weiss on Boardwalk Empire (2012–2013), and Trevor in Bikini Moon (2017).

 Early life and education

-Janowitz was born on May 25, 1980, in the United States and is a first-generation American.
-His mother is from Bratislava, Slovakia and his father is from Berlin, Germany.
-After graduating from the University of North Carolina School of the Arts in 2000, Janowitz began acting professionally.
+Janowitz was born on May 25, 1980, in New York City and is a first-generation American.
+He has Eastern European and Jewish ancestry.
+His mother, Katherine Sborovy, a writer, was from Bratislava, Slovakia.
+His father, James Janowitz, an attorney, is from Berlin, Germany.
+His father’s family fled to New York City after their family’s window display factory was seized by the Nazis on Kristallnacht.
+Will is named after his great uncle who perished in the Minsk Ghetto.
+Janowitz’s mother’s family were also survivors of the Holocaust and sought refuge in New York City.

+Janowitz grew up on the Upper West Side in New York City.
+Will graduated from high school at the Trevor Day School in Manhattan.

+After training at the University of North Carolina School of the Arts in 2000, Janowitz began acting professionally.

 Career

 He worked briefly as Mary-Louise Parker's personal assistant on several film and television projects.
 One of his earliest film credits was a role in David Gordon Green's George Washington (2000).
-In 2003, he and his college friend, Bill English, starred in The Pavement Series for Showtime, in which they played sports inventors.
-In 2002, he had a role on Law & Order.

-Also in 2002, Janowitz booked a recurring role on The Sopranos as Meadow Soprano's (Jamie-Lynn Sigler) boyfriend Finn DeTrolio.
+In 2002, Janowitz booked a recurring role on The Sopranos as Meadow Soprano's (Jamie-Lynn Sigler) boyfriend Finn DeTrolio.
 He would appear in the fifth and sixth seasons of the show, portraying a novice's perspective of the organized crime ring.
 Janowitz's character notably disclosed the homosexuality of Vito Spatafore (Joe Gannascoli), one of Tony Soprano's (James Gandolfini) best-earning captains.

-Janowitz appeared in two episodes of Law & Order: Criminal Intent in 2004 and 2008.
-He also appeared in one episode of Law & Order: Special Victims Unit in 2013.
-He has appeared in various independent features, including Backseat (2005) and Bristol Boys (2006).
+Janowitz has appeared in various independent features, including Backseat (2005) and Bristol Boys (2006).
 In 2005, he appeared in Grand Theft Auto: Liberty City Stories as the voice of Donald Love.

-Janowitz joined the ensemble cast of Ang Lee's Taking Woodstock in 2009 and wore a blonde wig and moustache to play Chip Monck, the festival's production designer.
+In 2009, Janowitz joined the ensemble cast of Ang Lee's Taking Woodstock and wore a blonde wig and mustache to play Chip Monck, the festival's production designer.
 That same summer, he went to Marietta, Georgia, to play the role of Leo Frank in The People v.
 Leo Frank (2009).
 The film explores the life and trial of Leo Frank, an American-born Jew who was lynched in Marietta, Georgia, on August 17, 1915, after being accused of the murder of a 13-year-old girl who worked in his pencil factory.